mansour-ameri/mindocktor/README.md

 * admin

-all of these users come with there own role and permissions

-to use backend api client should use basic authentication and use the provided username (password is the same as username for each one)
+all of these users come with there own role and permissions to use backend api client enable basic authentication and also use the provided username (password is the same as username for each one)